How palm oil ended up in everything - and could be ruining the planet

 “Attempting to reason with these opponents, through dialogue or scientific research, will not stop their attacks and will not advance Malaysia’s position,” it said.
 “Small farmers are Malaysia’s most powerful weapon against Europe and the NGOs.”

-In contrast to the media campaigns, smallholder organizations in Indonesia and Malaysia have long complained that their governments support large palm oil corporations and leave their members struggling at the poverty line.
+In contrast to the media campaigns, smallholder organisations in Indonesia and Malaysia have long complained that their governments support large palm oil corporations and leave their members struggling at the poverty line.
 The average palm oil worker in Indonesia is likely to make about $6 a day.
-Malaysia’s daily wage for palm oil laborers is closer to $9.
+Malaysia’s daily wage for palm oil labourers is closer to $9.

 Tobacco and alcohol